 *Each student should complete the compulsory courses of the common curriculum within their first year and a half of studies, and can take major courses simultaneously.
 In addition to the courses listed above, iCLA students can choose from a wide variety of electives from the other majors, or from our courses in Data Science, Quantitative Reasoning, Psychology and Sociology, Japanese Language and Health and Physical Education.

-Students will need to pass Elementary Japanese 3 or pass an exemption test demonstrating equivalent Japanese language ability in order to graduate.
+Students will need to pass Japanese Language 2 or pass an exemption test demonstrating equivalent Japanese language ability in order to graduate.

 Study Abroad Partners